oaeproject/Hilary/README.md

 #### ElasticSearch

-Download the latest version of ElasticSearch from [here](http://www.elasticsearch.org/download/), and extract it to a directory of your choice.
+Download the latest version of [ElasticSearch](http://www.elasticsearch.org/download/), and extract it to a directory of your choice.
 Once extracted, you can start it in the backround by running the following:

 ```
 cd my-elasticsearch-dir